-Tennessee Department Of Education Releases Guide To Help Support...
+Tennessee Department of Education Releases Guide to Help Support...

-The Tennessee Department of Education released the Dyslexia Resource Guide, which offers assistance to schools for identifying and supporting for students showing characteristics of dyslexia.
+The Tennessee Department of Education has released the Dyslexia Resource Guide, which offers assistance to schools for identifying and supporting for students showing characteristics of dyslexia.
+This guide provides districts with information related to screening procedures for dyslexia, specific interventions, professional learning resources, and reporting requirements.

 Add your comments below